The Agonizing Itch: Unraveling the Sensation of Diabetic Itching

 1. The Nature of Diabetic Itching

-Diabetic itching is characterized by persistent itching sensations that can occur on the skin's surface or even deep within tissues.
+Diabetic itching is characterized by persistent itching sensations that can occur on the skin’s or even deep within tissues.
 It may manifest as a mild tickle, an irritating sensation, or an intense and uncontrollable urge to scratch.

 Unlike normal itching, which tends to subside after scratching, diabetic itching often persists despite scratching.
 The itchiness can also vary in intensity, sometimes becoming more pronounced at night or after exposure to certain triggers.